oconnore/jsonrpc-c/README.md

 How?
 ----
-It depends on libev (was already used on the embedded app) and includes cJSON (with a small patch on my fork).
+It depends on libev and Jansson.
-No further dependencies.

 ###Testing